pingidentity/pingdirectory-go-client/configurationapi/docs/AddExactMatchIdentityMapperRequest.md

 ### NewAddExactMatchIdentityMapperRequest

-`func NewAddExactMatchIdentityMapperRequest(mapperName string, schemas []EnumexactMatchIdentityMapperSchemaUrn, matchAttribute []string, enabled bool, ) *AddExactMatchIdentityMapperRequest`
+`func NewAddExactMatchIdentityMapperRequest(mapperName string, schemas []EnumexactMatchIdentityMapperSchemaUrn, enabled bool, ) *AddExactMatchIdentityMapperRequest`

 NewAddExactMatchIdentityMapperRequest instantiates a new AddExactMatchIdentityMapperRequest object This constructor will assign default values to properties that have it defined,